emqx/cloud-docs/en_US/connect_to_deployments/home_assistant.md

-# Easily Integrate EMQX Cloud MQTT Broker with Home Assistant
+# Connect with Home Assistant

 In recent years, as people's demand for home security, convenience, comfort and artistry has increased, home automation has become more and more popular.
 [Home Assistant](https://www.home-assistant.io/), a popular open-source home automation platform, provides a secure and convenient central control system.
 In this article, we will introduce you how to use EMQX Cloud MQTT Broker to connect with Home Assistant.